know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 });
 ```

-It's important to remember that a promise may be resolved once and only once.
+Remember that a promise may be resolved once and only once.
 If you invoke `resolve()` multiple times, only the first invocation has any effect; subsequent invocations are ignored.

 ```javascript
 function sayHello() {